amt8u/hugo-blog/content/posts/this-is-unsafe/index.md

 * Improved the section where I am listing the common reasons for SSL errors
 * Added section linking to pages which describe how to install custom root Certificate
 * Updated feature image to one of my own clicks - https://unsplash.com/photos/VodtXdFNjqA

+**Update on 13 Jun 2024**
+* Improved grammar(using chatgpt :-P)
+* Replaced chromium commit text with actual snapshot
+* Altered some headings to improve TOC
+* Added more details on where to type

 > End